 thyroid imbalance.
 The tumor is often found by palpation first.
 The owner may notice a swelling in the dog’s neck, or the veterinarian might discover it during a

 The thyroid glands are located on each side of the dog’s trachea.
 If only one thyroid gland becomes

-dog may have normal thyroid production and only
+cancerous, the dog may have normal thyroid production and only

 exhibit a mass in the neck.
 If left unchecked, the lump can grow quite large and can invade the neck muscles, larynx, esophagus or even the lungs.
 Symptoms may include a cough or problems swallowing.
 Fortunately, only one gland is usually compromised by the tumor, and some thyroid tumors can be removed.

 Canine hypothyroidism can be a subtle disease.
 Symptoms appear gradually and dog owners may mistake their dog’s lethargy, weight gain and

 signs of aging rather than hypothyroidism.